usnistgov/cdf-test-method/REPORT.md

 </xvrl:metadata>
 ```

-Each report section corresponds to a different validation step in the run [Open ticket to make more informative??].
-The digest [TBD!] gives the total number of detections by severity.
+Each report section corresponds to a different validation step in the run.
+The digest gives the total number of detections by severity.
 It has its own metadata section as well, key attributes are described in the table below:

 | Metadata        | Description                               |
 |-----------------|-------------------------------------------|